 Arkansas provides a 30% state income tax credit to eligible companies for reimbursements they make on behalf of employees for approved educational expenses.
 The employees must successfully complete the course at an accredited Arkansas post-secondary educational institution.
 The credit authorized by this program cannot offset more than 25% of the company’s state income tax liability in any tax year.

 This jobs incentive program provides Louisiana income and franchise tax credits to a new or existing business located in Louisiana creating permanent new full-time jobs, and hiring at least 50% of those net new jobs from one of four targeted groups.
 The benefit provides either a one-time $3,500 or $1,000 tax credit for each net new job created and a rebate of state sales and use taxes paid on qualifying materials, machinery, furniture and/or equipment purchased or a 1.5% refundable investment tax credit on the total capital investment, excluding tax exempted items.

-The Louisiana Industrial Ad Valorem Tax Exemption Program (ITEP) is an original state incentive program that abates, up to eight years, local property taxes (Ad Valorem) on a manufacturer’s qualifying capital investment related to the manufacturing process.
+The Louisiana Industrial Ad Valorem Tax Exemption Program (ITEP) is an original state incentive program that abates, up to ten years, local property taxes (Ad Valorem) on a manufacturer’s qualifying capital investment related to the manufacturing process.

-FastStart, ranked as the nation’s no. 1 state workforce training program by Business Facilities Magazine for eight consecutive years, provides customized employee recruitment, screening, training development and training delivery for eligible, new or expanding companies — all at no cost.
+FastStart, ranked as the nation’s no. 1 state workforce training program by Business Facilities Magazine for nine consecutive years, provides customized employee recruitment, screening, training development and training delivery for eligible, new or expanding companies — all at no cost.
 Based on a company’s immediate and long-term workforce needs, the FastStart team crafts unique programs that ensure high-quality, flexible workers are prepared on day one and beyond.

 The Quality Jobs, or QJ, program provides a cash rebate to companies that create well-paid jobs and promote economic development.
 The program provides up to a 6% cash rebate on 100% of gross payroll for new direct jobs for up to 10 years.
 Effective July 1, 2018, the rebate is available on 100% of gross annual payroll.
 Provides a state sales/use rebate on capital expenditures or a 1.5% project facility expense rebate on the total capital investment, excluding tax exempt items.